teemukostamo/polluters_api/README.md

 **Examples**:

 - Request `/worst/polluters?from=2011&top=5&type=Total` returns top 5 polluters sorted by total pollution, starting from 2011.
-- Request `/worst/polluters?from=2000&to=2014&type=cement&top=10` returns top 10 polluters sorted by cement production emissions, starting from 2000.
+- Request `/worst/polluters?from=2000&to=2014&type=cement&top=10` returns top 10 polluters sorted by cement production emissions, starting from 2000, ending at 2014.

 ## Graphql